ThatCoolNerd/dnd_5e_character_generator/README.md

 - Change armor generation to use configs
 - Make a cleaner format for displaying the description of the character to the user
 - More realistic descriptions of wealth
+- Implement shield functionality that was added recently

 # 14 Apr.
 2021
 Gear generation has been added.
 For ease of legibility, screen clearing has been added.
 Basic boundary-testing has been added.
 The enum CL_GEAR_STER in dnd_world.py will probably be moved to using configs in the future.